nextcloud/spreed-screensharing-chrome-extension/README.md

-# Chrome extension to support screensharing in the Nextcloud Spreed app
+# Chrome extension to support screensharing in the Nextcloud [Video calls](https://github.com/nextcloud/spreed) app

 Based on the getScreenMedia example from https://github.com/HenrikJoreteg/getScreenMedia/tree/master/chrome-extension-sample